Merchant Terms and Conditions

 31. "Third Party" means any person other than FasaPay and Merchant;

-32. "Business Day" means every Business Day on which FasaPay is opened to operate and carry out Customer Service and Transactions in accordance with the company's provisions, on which banks are opened for transactions, except Sundays or national holidays stipulated by the Government;
+32. "Working Day" means every work day which FasaPay is opened to operate and carry out Customer Service and Transactions in accordance with the company's provisions, except Saturday, Sunday, or national holidays stipulated by the Government;

 33. "Data Protection Law" means the applicable law relating to the processing of personal data and privacy with reference to the data protection regulation of the General Data Protection Regulation (GDPR);